Industry Internship Program

-To place students in internship positions, EBRC will facilitate an anonymized ranking and matching process and facilitate interviews between the students and the participating companies.
+To place students in internship positions, EBRC will facilitate an anonymized ranking and matching process and facilitate interviews between selected applicants and the participating companies.
 EBRC will also host on-boarding and off-boarding activities for the student-intern cohort to improve networking and communication among students and companies and provide a venue for students to share experiences and results of their internship projects.

 Information for Students